Differentiable Safe Controller Design through Control Barrier Functions: Introduction

-The contributions of the paper are summarized below: \begin{enumerate}[leftmargin=1.5em] \item We propose a novel, differentiable, safe-by-construction NN controller using CBF with efficient online evaluation. \item We compare the proposed controller with the projection-based safe NN controller numerically, showing that both of them have similar performance while the online evaluation of our proposed method is more computationally efficient. \item We demonstrate that learning safe-by-construction NN controllers leads to better long-term closed-loop performance than filtering a trained unsafe NN controller. \end{enumerate} In Section~\ref{sec:preliminary}, background on CBF is provided and the control problem is introduced.
+\begin{enumerate}[leftmargin=1.5em] \item We propose a novel, differentiable, safe-by-construction NN controller NN-gauge as shown in Fig.~\ref{fig:gauge_nn} using CBFs.
+To the best of our knowledge, NN-gauge is the only alternative to the projection-based safe NN controller NN-diff-QP (Fig.~\ref{fig:diff_qp_framework}).
+Compared with NN-diff-QP, NN-gauge enjoys more efficient training and online evaluation. \item We provide detailed case studies to evaluate the performance-complexity trade-off of NN-gauge and NN-diff-QP. \item We demonstrate that learning safe-by-construction NN controllers leads to better long-term closed-loop performance than filtering a trained, possibly unsafe NN controller. \end{enumerate}

+In Section~\ref{sec:preliminary}, background on CBF is provided and the control problem is introduced.
 The construction of NN-gauge and NN-diff-QP is shown in Section~\ref{sec:controllerdesign}, followed by numerical examples in Section~\ref{sec:simulation}.
 Section~\ref{sec:conclude} concludes the paper.